Technology business manager

 Technology management masters degree

-A Masters in Technology Management (MTM) examines important technology systems that can help companies manage their data more efficiently and effectively.
-For example, companies have been adopting systems for enterprise resource planning, customer relationship management, and complex point of sales.
+A Masters in Technology Management (MTM) examines tech systems that help companies manage their data efficiently and effectively.
+For example, companies adopt systems for enterprise resource planning, customer relationship management, and complex point of sales.
 Specialisations include data analytics, digital strategies, artificial intelligence, cyber security, and project management.

-A Master of Technology Management gives students the ability to provide technology solutions, from inception through to deployment.
-Since students explore technology systems development, a background in a relevant STEM field such as IT, computer engineering, or computer science may be an admission requirement for some programs.
+A Master of Technology Management gives students the ability to provide tech solutions, from inception through to deployment.
+Courses explore technology systems development.
+A background in a relevant STEM field such as IT, computer engineering, or computer science may be an admission requirement.

-The degree is good for professionals already engaging with IT solutions who want to add a business perspective to their career.
+The degree is good for professionals already working on IT solutions who want to add a business perspective to their career.
 But an MTM may also allow people from a business background with technical aptitude to build knowledge of emerging technologies.

 What is an MBA?